Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 order: 2
 ---

-Using ProGet, you can easily set up a private repository to publish and store your RPM packages.
+Using ProGet, you can easily set up a private repository to publish and store your internal RPM packages.

 This guide will show you how to set up a ["Feed"](/docs/proget/feeds/feed-overview) in ProGet to as a private RPM package repository.
-We will also walk you through creating, publishing and installing packages from this feed.
+We will also walk you through creating your own packages and publishing them to this feed.

 ## Step 1: Create a New Feed